-It is understandable if watching someone you care about making unsafe, unhealthy choices causes feelings of anger, disappointment, fear, or sadness.
-When you love someone, you want them to be happy and have good things happen for them and that isn’t generally what life looks like for a person in active addiction.
+It is understandable if watching a family member you care about making unsafe, unhealthy choices causes feelings of anger, disappointment, fear, or sadness.
+When you love family, you want them to be happy and have good things happen for them and that isn’t generally what life looks like for a person in active addiction.
 Understanding why people who are addicted cannot simply stop using might make it easier to cope with unpleasant feelings around their substance abuse.

 It may be helpful to your loved one if you express your feelings in a straightforward way, without labeling them as a person.
 For example:

 - “When I know you’ve been using, I worry about you.
 I am afraid you could overdose and die.”

 - “I don’t feel like I can trust you in my home anymore when you are using because some of my jewelry went missing the last time you were here.
 I want to see you, but you cannot come to my house until we are able to rebuild trust.”